 - Tofu and tempeh usually pass the kitchen test.
 (Seitan is a gray area… It can be made at home from wheat flour, but at the commercial level it’s usually made with vital wheat gluten).

 I encourage you to consider exceptions, if any, you will make to your definition of unprocessed.
 The idea is to decide on any exceptions before we start, if possible.
 It’s not there for you to use your exceptions as a way to cheat in the moment.
 Instead, it’s about making an informed decision, in advance, about a particular food.

-For example, Matty and I have decided that Vital Wheat Gluten would be an acceptable ingredient for us, because we’d rather eat whole grains breads (usually baked ourselves) that’s made with some extra gluten, than to eat breads made with refined grains.
+For example, Matty and I have decided that Vital Wheat Gluten is an acceptable ingredient for us, because we’d rather eat whole grains bread (usually baked ourselves) that is made with some extra gluten, than to eat bread made with refined grains.
 We carefully considered it in advance, and decided that the “pros” outweighed the “cons.”